-The Nook (223 West Van Buren Street) opened up shop way back in 1971.
-Well, granted 1971 ain’t that far back considering some of the stops I’ve made on road trips, but it is impressive.
+The Nook opened up shop way back in 1971.
+Granted, 1971 isn’t that far back, considering some of the stops I’ve made on road trips, but it is impressive.

 I didn’t care much for it, but it’s a famous sandwich on their menu.
-I wonder if anyone in the state of Indiana makes a freshly battered version, that would be worth exploring.
+I wonder if anyone in Indiana makes a freshly battered version; that would be worth exploring.

 Brewha Coffee House

-Marcela also stopped into the Brewha Coffee House (120 N Main Street) right after The Nook while I waited in the car.
+Marcela also stopped at the Brewha Coffee House right after The Nook while I waited in the car.
 She ordered and thoroughly enjoyed a Spice Chai Latte with Almond Milk, whatever that means.

 Meanwhile, I received some creamy fudge and candies for my patience.